MustangWu/MustangWu/README.md

 ### 🎨 Fun Facts

-- ✈️ Originally from China, now chasing tech dreams in Australia
+- ✈️ Originally from China, now living in Melbourne, Australia
 - 🎸 Unusual busker in melbourne central
 - 🎬 Actress&writer for short film "Lost in Shanghai(2022)" which won hishorts! film festival 2023, same name feature is currently in development.
 - ✨ *Where humanity meets technology, I create my own path*